top of page

 Anandmaya kosha

 It is inmost being of our personality.
-This kosha is reflective of three attributes of our soul- Sat- eternal existence, Chitta- consciousness and Ananda- bliss.
+This kosha reflects three attributes of our soul-Sat- eternal existence, Chitta- consciousness and Ananda- bliss.
 It operates during deep sleep.
-This sheath is made up of latent impressions.
-Love (priya) joy (moda) and delight (pramod) are reflections of bliss.
-The ananda is our inherent nature and not dependent on outside objects or circumstances, only thing is we need to be connected with our soul.
-Deepest level of our being where we are fully in touch with our inner soul.
+This sheath comprises latent impressions.
+Love (Priya) joy (Modà) and delight (Pramod) are reflections of bliss.
+The ananda is our inherent nature and not dependent on outside objects or circumstances.
+The only thing is we need to be connected with our soul.
+It is the deepest level of our being where we are fully in touch with our inner soul.

 Practice point

-Ordinarily we operate from our Manomaya Kosh mental sheath.
-Though buddhi gives us right advice but because of past habits and samsaras, mind overpowers the buddhi and always have its way.
+Ordinarily, we operate from our Manomaya Kosh mental sheath.
+Though buddhi gives us the right advice but because of past habits and samsaras, mind overpowers the buddhi and always has its way.
 We should always strengthen our vijananamaya kosh by following Yamas and Niyamas in life.
 Keep watching your behavior and actions and see that your mind doesn’t overpower your intellect.
-Do introspection and reflection to increase the hold of Vijnanma kosh.
+Do introspection and reflection to increase the hold of Vijnanmaya kosh.